50+ Important Egypt Travel Tips (+ Tips for Women): Know Before You Go!

 - Beaches – the North Coast, Sharm El-Sheikh, and Hurghada.

 - Tourist “Friendly” – the Sinai Peninsula.
-Sharm El-Sheikh is a resort town.
+Sharm El-Sheikh is an international resort town.

 My Personal Favourite Place in Egypt is…

 The Sinai Peninsula!
 This is the outdoor adventure capital of Egypt and where I spent most of my time there.
 You can find hiking, diving, and all sorts of water sport opportunities here.
 And kite surfing!
 Kite surfing is a beloved sport in the Sinai Peninsula.

 St Catherine in particular I loved because this is where I went hiking and camped on top of the tallest mountain in Egypt!
 Nuweiba is also cute because it’s super quiet and full of beachside camps.
 Dahab is very tourist friendly and has a lot of cool sport and sightseeing opportunities.
 Sharm El-Sheikh is a resort town.